cheesasaurus/ProfuselyViolentProgression/BepInExPlugins/PalacePrivileges/README.md

   - Check global settings.

 ## Admin chat commands
-- `.castlePrivs settings set keyClanCooldownHours 48`
+- `.castlePrivs set keyClanCooldownHours 48.0`
   - When clan members separate, they have to wait `48` hours before using keys on each other's castles.
   - Could be set to e.g. `0.5` to make the waiting time 30 minutes.
   - Can be set to `0` to effectively remove the waiting time.